Stock Availability – Shrubs

 Slender Westringia

-Shrub to 1m that grows in well drained sandy, rocky soils, e.g. Helidon Hills.
+A Shrub to 1m that grows in well drained sandy, rocky soils, e.g. Helidon Hills.
 The small mauve flowers occur for many months.
-Drought hardy and can be hedged or pruned to shape.
+Drought hardy and can be hedged or pruned to shape.tough, virtually leafless shrub to 80cm with small white flowers and orange/red berries throughout the year.
+Full sun to part shade